-- Member of staff and/or volunteers must not be over familiar with the children and/or young people during the trip and remember that they are in a position of trust at all times - The use of alcohol and/or drugs or engaging in sexual relationships (between two young people) should not be condoned during the trip, even if the legislation relating to any of these behaviours is more lenient than in Scotland - Members of staff and/or volunteers should maintain an overview of the wellbeing of all children and/or young people during the trip.
+- Member of staff and/or volunteers must not be over familiar with the children and/or young people during the trip and remember that they are in a position of trust at all times - The use of alcohol and/or drugs or engaging in sexual relationships (between two young people) should not be condoned during the trip, even if the legislation relating to any of these behaviours is more lenient than in Scotland - Members of staff and/or volunteers should • maintain an overview of the wellbeing of all children and/or young people during the trip.
 This can help to identify issues at an early stage and resolve them as quickly as possible.
 Children and/or young people can participate in this process by, for example, taking turns to complete a daily diary about the trip.
-This can be an overt or discreet way for them to communicate things (both positive and negative) that they want members of staff and/or volunteers to know
+This can be an overt or discreet way for them to communicate things (both positive and entering.
+Once in the room the door should negative) that they want members of staff and/or remain open, if appropriate volunteers to know